Juan Carlos Paz y Puente: Awards and committees

-Professor Paz y Puente is a recipient of the "El Sol de Oro" from the Mexican National Journalist Council and has been a member of the Blue Ribbon Committee for Latin Academy of Recording Arts & Sciences that overseas the Latin Grammy Awards.
+Paz y Puente is a recipient of the "El Sol de Oro" from the Mexican National Journalist Council and has been a member of the Blue Ribbon Committee for Latin Academy of Recording Arts & Sciences that overseas the Latin Grammy Awards.
 As a producer for Francisco Céspedes' album Vida Loca, he won 3 Premios Amigo in Spain for: "Best Latin Album", "Best Male Latin Artist" and "Best New Latin Artist" by selling over a 1,000,000 albums worldwide.

-Professor Paz y Puente frequently lectures at universities in the United States and Mexico.
+He frequently lectures at universities in the United States and Mexico.
 Professor Paz y Puente teaches periodically at UCLA and has taught both Song Composition and Latin Music Business there.
+He founded M&L Music, a record label and publishing company with Roberto Figueroa, Mario Santos, and Amir Agai.